Introducing the nandbox Workflow Feature: Enhance Your App

 Developers at nandbox Inc. are always at work expanding the nandbox app builder features and creating more.
 The purpose is to entice users to make fully functional apps in various categories.
 This time, we introduce the nandbox workflow feature, a new module that will help you create an all-in-one app for your business.
 The workflow feature is one of the most powerful features to add to our list of features.
 Stick around for this article to learn more about the new workflow feature, how it works, and how you can put it to use.

 The workflow is a new feature you can add to the home menu of your app.

 Think of a telecom account.
 You want to add credit to your account, so you head to the home menu and click on “Recharge.”
-You will get a prompt to enter the amount you want to recharge with, then click submit.
-Then, you will be redirected to an URL where you will enter your bank information and click submit again.
+You will get a prompt to enter the amount you want to recharge with and your bank information, then click submit.
 Afterward, you will get a message that confirms your payment has been processed.

 You can now include that feature in your app to allow users to pay fees or get information using any third-party servers associated with your business.
 This is just one application of the workflow feature; you can do so much with your app when you add it.

 To recap, as an app owner, you can add a clickable welcome screen with a description of what the user is about to do, input cells where they can enter any information, submit buttons, and output cells that provide them with any information.

 With the new app builder UI, you can view all the workflow menus at once.
 And you can select which menu comes next.
 For example, you can choose the menu with the input cells after the welcome screen.

 This feature has many applications, and we’ve decided to provide some.
 You can devise other ideas to utilize this feature and integrate it within your app.

 - Telecom app: Telecommunication companies can make a fully functional app with this feature, as mentioned above.